coding-academy/react-techniques/README.md

 When working with React, we work with functions and compositions

-Lets explore vatious techniques in a toggle button sample:
+Lets explore various techniques in a toggle button sample:

 * Compound Components
 * React Context & Context Providers